Moodle Help & Support

 Adding a question

-- In the Content section select a question type from the drop-down list provided.
-Once selected, a new screen will load which will allow you to enter your question and choose from a range of settings.
+- A new screen will load which will allow you to enter your question and choose from a range of settings.

 Question content types (moodle.org)